glotzerlab/hoomd-blue/sphinx-doc/style.rst

 ----------------

 Use your best judgment and follow existing patterns when styling CMake, restructured text, markdown, and other files.
-The following general guidlines
+The following general guidelines
 apply:

 * 100 character line with.